rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 ### Azure AD Busines to Customer

 Azure also offers a Business to Customer service (Azure AD B2C), but the name can be misleading.
-After learning about B2B, you might expect similar behaviour, but that is not the case.
+You might expect similar behavior after learning about B2B, but that is untrue.
 To use Azure AD B2C, you create a new, particular type of Azure AD tenant.
 That tenant is used solely to manage end-customer identities and their access to your applications.

 Azure AD B2C offers a wide range of handy features that allow you to:
 - integrate with external user stores,